 - For the purposes of pupil assessment and to confirm the identity of prospective pupils and their parents;

-- To provide education services (including SEN), career services, and extra-curricular activities to pupils; monitoring pupils’ progress and educational needs; and maintaining relationships with alumni and the School community;
+- To provide education services (including SEN), digital remote learning education services, career services, and extra-curricular activities to pupils; monitoring pupils’ progress and educational needs; and maintaining relationships with alumni and the School community;

 - For the purposes of management planning and forecasting, research and statistical analysis, and to enable the relevant authorities to monitor the School’s performance;